 It is a detail that most Museum visitors miss in the rush to see the collections, but the Hintze Hall ceiling is a work of art in itself.

-Next time you find yourself near Dippy the Diplodocus or the Charles Darwin statue, take your eyes off the exhibits for a moment and look up.
+Next time you find yourself underneath the Museum's blue whale, take your eyes off the skeleton for a moment and look even higher.

 Hintze Hall is home to 162 decorated panels, bathed in golden light and illustrated by hand, dating from when the Museum opened to the public in 1881.